-- 1 tablespoon kosher salt
+- 1 Tablespoon kosher salt

-- 1 tablespoon crushed red pepper flakes
+- 1 Tablespoon crushed red pepper flakes

-- 1/3 cup Frank's Buffalo Wing Sauce hot or regular, whatever you prefer
+- ⅓ cup Frank's Buffalo Wing Sauce (hot or regular, whatever you prefer)

-- 1 1/2 cup dark brown sugar
+- 1 ½ cup dark brown sugar

-- 1 tablespoon butter
+- 1 Tablespoon butter

-- Drain the brine from the wings.
+- Dry the chicken wings.
+Drain the brine from the wings.
 Place a cooling rack on top of a cookie sheet and arrange the wings on the rack.
 Pat each of the wings dry with a paper towel and return to the fridge.
 Allow the wings to dry in the fridge for 3-4 hours.
 This will take some of the moisture out of the skin and give you crispy skin.

 - Grill the beer brine chicken wings.
 Start your grill up and prepare for indirect grilling.
 Set your temperature to 375 degrees F. Place the wings directly on the grill grates.
 If you don't have an indirect grill, you can just put the cookie sheet with the cooling rack on top directly on your grill grates once your grill is preheated.
 Cook the wings for 30 minutes, then flip for the final 15 minutes.